XingxinHE/Hex/pages/Glossary.md

 - *file*: a container of permanent information in a computer.

-- *floating-point number*: a computer’s approximation of a real number, such as 7.93 and 10.78e-3.

 - *handle*: a class that allows access to another through a member pointer or reference.
 See also resource, copy, move.

 - *hiding*: the act of preventing a piece of information from being directly seen or accessed.
 For example, a name from a nested (inner) scope can prevent that same name from an outer (enclosing) scope from being directly used.

-- *ideal*: the perfect version of something we are striving for.
-Usually we have to make trade-offs and settle for an approximation.

 - *infinite recursion*: a recursion that doesn’t end until the machine runs out of memory to hold the calls.
 In reality, such recursion is never infinite but is terminated by some hardware error.